Spencer-Gardner/CS260/notes.md

 ### Introduction
 Officially known as ECMAScript, JavaScript is a weakly typed language based upon concepts found in C, Java, and Scheme.
 It is by far the most used programming language in the world.
 Typically, JavaScript is executed using an interpreter at runtime instead of compiling it into a machine specific binary at build time.
 This has the advantage of making JavaScript very portable, but also allows for many errors, such as using an undefined variable.
 These types of errors commonly only get discovered when the program crashes during execution.
-You can comment your JavaScript with either line (//) or block (/*...*/) comments.
+You can comment your JavaScript with either line (`//`) or block (`/*...*/`) comments.
-While not technically required in most cases, it is considered good form to end JavaScript statements with a semicolon (;).
-Code blocks, and their resulting scope, are defined with curly braces ({ }).
+While not technically required in most cases, it is considered good form to end JavaScript statements with a semicolon (`;`).
+Code blocks, and their resulting scope, are defined with curly braces (`{...}`).
-The brower's degugger (inspect | F12) is a powerful tool.
+The brower's degugger (Inspect | F12) is a powerful tool.

 ### Console
 The JavaScript console object provides interaction with the JavaScript runtime's debugger console.
 This usage of console should not be confused with your operating system's console (AKA terminal or command line).
 The console object provides functionality for outputting the value of text and objects, running timers, and counting iterations.
 These are useful debugging tools when you can actually execute your code in an interactive debugger (such as VS Code).
-- console.log(...);
+- `console.log(...);`
-- console.time(...);
+- `console.time(...);`
-- console.count(...)
+- `console.count(...)`

 ### HTML
-You can insert JavaScript into HTML either by directly including it in the HTML within the content of a <script> element, or by using the src attribute of the script element to reference an external JavaScript file.
+You can insert JavaScript into HTML either by directly including it in the HTML within the content of a `<script>` element, or by using the `src` attribute of the script element to reference an external JavaScript file.

 ### Types and Constructs
 #### Declaring Variables
-Variables are declared using either the let or const keyword. let allows you to change the value of the variable while const will cause an error if you attempt to change it.
+Variables are declared using either the let or const keyword. `let` allows you to change the value of the variable while `const` will cause an error if you attempt to change it.
-- "use strict";
+- `"use strict";`
-- let ...
+- `let`
-- const ...
+- `const`
 #### Variable Type
-Because JavaScript does not enforce the declaration of a variable before you use it, it is entirely possible for a variable to have the type of Undefined.
+Because JavaScript does not enforce the declaration of a variable before you use it, it is entirely possible for a variable to have the type of `Undefined`.
 | Type        | Meaning                                                    |
 | ----------- | ---------------------------------------------------------- |
 | `Null`      | The type of a variable that has not been assigned a value. |